liqd/adhocracy3/docs/source/CSS_Guidelines.rst

    -  must provide a living style guide (breakdown of all existing objects, states, …).
    -  must report implementation issues as soon as possible.
-   -  must implement requested features as requested.
+   -  must implement features as requested.

 CSS, HTML, and JavaScript
 -------------------------